andrew/ultimate-awesome/README.md

 - [awesome-1c](https://github.com/artbear/awesome-1c) - Awesome list for 1C Enterprise.
 - [awesome-ads](https://github.com/cenoura/awesome-ads) - A curated list of awesome advertising content, resources and libraries.
 - [awesome-industry4.0](https://github.com/MfgOpen/awesome-industry4.0) - Curated list of Industry 4.0 research, popular events, open-source software projects and learning resources that are worth looking into!.
-- [awesome](https://github.com/modrinth/awesome) - A collection of awesome open-source projects which use the Modrinth API.
 - [awesome-credit-modeling](https://github.com/mourarthur/awesome-credit-modeling) - A collection of awesome papers, articles and various resources on credit and credit risk modeling.
 - [awesome-adventjs](https://github.com/borjapazr/awesome-adventjs) - 🎅🎄 A collection of awesome resources related to the adventJS challenge  by @midudev.
 - [awesome-unikernels](https://github.com/infoslack/awesome-unikernels) - A list about Unikernels.